-- 1. Remember that the General Data Protection Regulation (GDPR), DataProtection Act 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personalinformation about living individuals is shared appropriately. - 2.
-Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unlessit is unsafe or inappropriate to do so. - 3.
-Seek advice from other practitioners, or your information governancelead, if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - 4.
-Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having theirinformation shared.
+- Remember that the General Data Protection Regulation (GDPR), Data Protection Act 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately. - Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - Seek advice from other practitioners, or your information governance lead, if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
 Under the GDPR and Data Protection Act 2018 you may share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
-When you are sharing or requesting personal information from someone, beclear of the basis upon which you are doing so.
-Where there is a lawfulbasis to share information e.g. S47 or S17 enquiries it is good practiceto inform parents that the information will be shared. - 5.
-Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - 6.
-Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for tAll staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to Children's Social Care.
+When you are sharing or requesting personal information from someone, be clear of the basis upon which you are doing so.
+Where there is a lawful basis to share information e.g. S47 or S17 enquiries it is good practice to inform parents that the information will be shared. - Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely (see principles). - Keep a record of your decision and the reasons for it whether it is to share information or not.
+If you decide to share, then record what you have shared, with whom and for what purpose.

+• All staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to Children's Social Care.

-7 Safer Workforce
+7. Safer Workforce

+Safer Recruitment

-7.1 Safer Recruitment - Avanti Schools Trust has a separate Safer RecruitmentPolicy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks
+Avanti Schools Trust has a separate Safer Recruitment Policy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks.

-The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who mightharm pupils or are otherwise unsuitable to work or volunteer in our schools.
+The aims of the Safer Recruitment policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who might harm pupils or are otherwise unsuitable to work or volunteer in our schools.

-7.2 Safer working practice
+Safer working practice

-All school staff and volunteers should take care not to place themselves in a vulnerable position with a child.
-Avanti Schools Trust School's Code of Conduct and Guidance for Safer Working Practice forms part of our School's compulsorytraining for all staff and volunteers.
+All school staff and volunteers should take care not to place themselves in a vulnerable position with a child..
 Click here for further Guidance for safer working practice for those working with children and young people in educationsettings (May 2019).

-7.3 Managing allegations against staff and volunteers -
+Managing allegations against staff and volunteers

-Any allegation against a member of staff (including supply staff) or volunteer, asdescribed below, must be reported to the school's Principal without delay.
+Any allegation against a member of staff (including supply staff) or volunteer, as described below, must be reported to the school's Principal without delay.